Chapter 742-3 Retirement

 (E) Appeal of initial determination.

-(2) Within ninety days of filing of the notice of appeal, the aggrieved member shall file with OP&F all materials which he or she desires to submit in support of the appeal, including doctors’ reports, statements, memoranda, etc. Failure to submit supporting materials or to request an extension of time within which to do so will be sufficient cause for the director of member services to dismiss the appeal provided OP&F gives the member prior written notice of such dismissal and a deadline date by which all materials must be filed with OP&F and the member fails to file the required documentation with OP&F before the designated deadline.
-Upon application to OP&F before the expiration of the original ninety day period referred to in this paragraph, the director of member services, for good cause shown, may grant the appellant an extension of ninety days within which to file supporting materials.
-The director of member services may grant the appellant an additional extension based on a recommendation from the DEP medical advisor that there is solid evidence of a medical reason to grant the extension for a period of time recommended by the DEP medical advisor.
-In no event shall the extensions, in the aggregate, exceed one year.
+(4) Failure to submit supporting materials or to request an extension of time within which to do so will be sufficient cause for the appeal to be dismissed.
+Upon application before the expiration of the original sixty day period referred to in this paragraph, the appellant may, for good cause shown, be granted an extension of sixty days within which to file supporting materials.
+The appellant may be granted an additional extension based on a recommendation from the disability committee medical advisor that there is solid evidence of a medical reason to grant the extension for a period of time recommended by the disability committee medical advisor.
+In no event shall the hearing be postponed more than three times and in no event shall the extensions, in the aggregate, exceed one year.

-Upon receipt of such updated report(s), the board shall schedule a hearing on the appeal and shall give the appellant reasonable notice of the date, time and place thereof in writing.
-Such hearings shall be held within forty-five days of the receipt of the vocational assessment specialist’s report by the board; provided, however, that any hearing may be postponed or continued by the board, either upon application of the appellant or on its own motion.
+(6) Upon receipt of the recommendations from the medical advisor and vocational expert, the board shall schedule a hearing on the appeal and shall give the appellant reasonable notice of the date, time and place thereof in writing.
+Such hearings shall be scheduled within sixty days of the receipt of the reports of the medical advisor and vocational expert.
+Any hearing may be postponed or continued by the board, either upon application of the appellant or on its own motion.
 The appellant shall be given the opportunity to be present, with counsel or other representation if he or she chooses, at the hearing.
-A tape recording of the hearing will be made to provide the board and the medical advisor with a record for further review.
-Such tape recording of the hearing shall be available to the disability applicant and to those individuals who are authorized by the disability applicant to receive such information, with such authorization in the form required by the fund.
+A recording of the hearing will be made to provide the board and the medical advisor with a record for further review.
+Such recording of the hearing shall be available to the disability applicant and to those individuals who are authorized by the disability applicant to receive such information on the authorization to release medical records form provided by OP&F.

 (a) Affirm the original determination of disability;